Submit Article

 What Were the Facts of This Case?

-The applicants in this case are four individuals - Jumaat bin Mohamed Sayed, Lingkesvaran Rajendaren, Datchinamurthy a/l Kataiah, and Saminathan Selvaraju - who were convicted of drug trafficking offenses under Section 5 of the Misuse of Drugs Act (MDA) and sentenced to the mandatory death penalty.
-They had each appealed their convictions and sentences, but their appeals were dismissed by the Court of Appeal.
+The applicants in this matter—Jumaat bin Mohamed Sayed, Lingkesvaran Rajendaren, Datchinamurthy a/l Kataiah, and Saminathan Selvaraju—were individuals who had been convicted of various drug trafficking offenses under section 5 of the Misuse of Drugs Act 1973.
+Following their convictions, they were sentenced to the mandatory death penalty.
+Having exhausted their direct appeals against conviction and sentence, they turned to the civil jurisdiction of the High Court to launch a collateral constitutional challenge against the very statutory machinery that facilitated their convictions.

 How Did the Court Analyse the Issues?